qfdk/EasyDockerWeb/README.md

 A simple Web Ui for Docker using `xterm.js`, `Node.js` and `Socket.io`

-- if you need docker cluster pls use [https://portainer.io/](https://portainer.io/)
+- if you need to use docker cluster, [https://portainer.io/](https://portainer.io/) may be a good choice.
-- autocomplete image name
+- search image by name
+- terminal
+- log

 ## Quick start